This post may contain affiliate links. Please read our disclosure policy.

 • Pepperoncini peppers: adds a peppery acidity to the dish which helps cut through the richness of the beef and butter and gives you a satisfying flavor.
 Trust me, leftovers taste even better!
 The meat is melt-in-your-mouth delicious on day two!

 • Beef broth or stock: is the liquid portion of the dish.
 The meat and veggies will cook in this.
+Low sodium beef broth works best.
+Swap for water and bouillon if you like.

-Making easy crock pot beef tips (or instant pot)
+Making easy crockpot beef tips (or instant pot)

 1. Start by getting in that free flavor.
 Season the meat with flour, salt, and black pepper.
 Heat the butter in the instant pot directly if you’re pressure cooking.
 If you’re using the slow cooker or crock pot, you’ll want to do this in a large skillet over medium high heat.
 Sear the beef in batches and then remove to a plate.
 Add the onions and use a wooden spoon to scratch and pick up the fond layer that the beef left behind.